benjaminhuanghuang/the-pragmatic-programmer-2ed/_notes/ch04-Pragmatic Paranoia.md

 Java VM with the –enableassertions flag to enable assert

 ## Topic 26.
 How to Balance Resources

+allocates a resource should be responsible for deallocating it

 ## Topic 27.
 Don’t Outrun Your Headlights
+- Tip 42 Take Small Steps—Always
+- Tip 43 Avoid Fortune-Telling